How to recognise and manage your emotions

 It’s important to recognise the difference between the emotion you feel, and the action you take to express that emotion.
 The first you have relatively little control over, all emotions are valid responses.
 The second is much more under your control, and it’s up to you to express your emotions in healthy, positive ways.

-So, how do you learn to regulate your emotions?
+So, how do you learn to recognise and manage your emotions in a positive way?

 Firstly, learn to wait them out.
 Most emotions take around 90 seconds to active your limbic system and then dissipate.
 Take ten deep breaths before you respond to give your emotions time to subside.